The All One Fund is now part of Heart Lake Committed Capital

 Lauri Thompson, Executive Director of Philanthropy

-Megan Parrish, Co-CEO
+Megan Parrish,

 Morgan Barnes, Administrative Assistant